renesas-rz/rzv_drp-ai_tvm/tutorials/tutorial_RZV2H.md

  ```

 ----

 ## TIPS

-When using the sample script to compile the model, it includes the process of INT8 quanzation.
+When using the sample script to compile the model, it includes the process of INT8 quantization.
 When using the sample model (specifically referring to the `resnet50-v1-7.onnx` through wget) and sample calibration data (specifically referring to the `calibrate_images_voc.tar` or `impleguide_calidata.zip` through wget), there is no need to make changes to the sample script.
 However, If using a model other than sample model or a dataset other than sample calibration data, certain modifications to the sample script are necessary to ensure the accuracy of the model after quantization.
 Please refer to the following content for specific adjustment methods.
 ### Prepare the Calibration data and Define the preprocessing of calibration data
 #### What is calibration in quantization